MagpiePKU/EpiTrace/docs/RunEpiTraceAge.rst

 Output: an epitrace_object with cell ages determined.
 This is a Seurat object.
 In the object, most important results are:

 - EpiTraceAge_xxxx.
 EpiTrace result from a particular (xxxx) reference clock-like loci.
+By default it runs for individual reference clock-like loci in `clock_gr_list`.
+The function is more internal and not recommended for application use.
+For application, we suggest directly using `EpiTraceAge_Convergence`.